AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ### Map collections

 Experience Manager Guides provides you the ability to organize your content for publishing by using a dashboard called **Map collections**.
 To use this feature, select **Map collections** from the Left panel.
-It takes you to the Map collections folder in the **Assets UI** where you can [use map collection for output generation.](./generate-output-use-map-collection-output-generation.md)
+It takes you to the Map collections page in the **Assets UI** where you can [use map collection for output generation.](./generate-output-use-map-collection-output-generation.md)

 ### Bulk publish

 The Bulk Activation feature allows you to quickly and easily activate your content from authoring to publishing instance.
 To use this feature, select **Bulk publish** from the Left panel.
-It takes you to the Bulk Activation Collections folder in the Assets UI where you can manage as well as [create a bulk activation map collection.](./conf-bulk-activation-publish-map-collection.md)
+It takes you to the Bulk Activation Collections page in the Assets UI where you can manage as well as [create a bulk activation map collection.](./conf-bulk-activation-publish-map-collection.md)

 ### Publish queue

 When you have a large set of publishing tasks running on your system, it becomes practically impossible to check each DITA map individually to monitor its publishing task.
 Experience Manager Guides gives the administrators and publishers a unified view of all publishing tasks running in the system.

 To use this feature, select **Publish queue** from the Left panel.
-It takes you to the Publish dashboard folder in the Assets UI where you can [manage publish tasks using the publish dashboard](./generate-output-publish-dashboard.md).
+It takes you to the Publish dashboard page in the Assets UI where you can [manage publish tasks using the publish dashboard](./generate-output-publish-dashboard.md).

 ### User preferences